Brahmamuhurta

-Brahmamuhurtha is the 14th muhurtha kala of the night.
-One muhurtha is a period of 48 minutes, with a whole night consisting of 15 muhurthas.
-The time of sunrise varies each day, according to geographic location and time of year, and the time of the Brahmamuhurta varies with it.
+Brahmamuhurta is the 14th muhurta kala of the night.
+One muhurta is a period of 48 minutes, with a whole night consisting of 15 muhurtas.
+The time of sunrise varies each day, according to geographic location and time of year, and the time of the brahmamuhurta varies with it.
 For example, if sunrise is at 6:00 am, the brahmamuhurta begins at 4:24 am and ends at 5:12 am.

 In yoga

 Ayurveda medicine states that there are three doshas found in the human physical body, called Vata (air and ether), Pitta (fire and water) and Kapha (earth and water).
 The increase or decrease of these three doshas is related to the cycles of time.
 From sunrise until 10:00 am is the time of Kapha; from 10:00 am until 2:00 pm is the time of Pitta; and from 2:00 pm until 6:00 pm (sunset) is the time of Vata.

 The evening follows a similar pattern, with the period from 2:00 am until 6:00 am (sunrise) being Vata time.
-Brahmamuhurtha occurs during this phase, and yoga masters state that the best time to meditate is one and a half hours before dawn, because the mind is inherently still at that time, enabling one to achieve a deeper meditative state.
+Brahmamuhurta occurs during this phase, and yoga masters state that the best time to meditate is one and a half hours before dawn, because the mind is inherently still at that time, enabling one to achieve a deeper meditative state.
 Yoga teacher Tirumalai Krishnamacharya stated "Think of God.
 If not God, the sun, if not the sun, your parents."
-Krishnamacharya identified himself with Vaishnavism, or the worship of bhagwān Vishnu, as did Annanta, under the guidance of Shiva, who is the first yogi.
-A modern Yogi would then show reverence to the sun.
+Krishnamacharya identified himself with Vaishnavism, or the worship of Vishnu, as did Annanta, under the guidance of Shiva, who is the first yogi.
+A modern yogi would then show reverence to the sun.

 In the Kali Yuga, divinity can still be reached through yoga, but because of the agitated mind associated with the Yuga, Yoga must be practiced through Kriya, based on asana.
 It is therefore common for modern yogis whose lineage can be traced to Krishnamacharya to practice the Suryanamaskara, or sun salutation, in the morning.
 The Suryanamaskara can be used in ritual cleansing practice that uses the mind states associated with 'Vata' in Ayurveda medicine.
 These mind states are mentioned in Patanjali's Yoga Sutras These qualities are nearer to the divine, as they pertain to stillness of the mind, which allows for the spirit to shine.
-It is because of the inherently stiller state of mind in Brahmamuhurtha, that meditative states can be more easily achieved.
+It is because of the inherently stiller state of mind in the brahmamuhurta, that meditative states can be more easily achieved.